Rogers Communications Inc. – Annual report – 31 December 2021

 Contracts with customers

-- identify the contract with a customer;
+1. identify the contract with a customer;

-- identify the performance obligations in the contract;
+2. identify the performance obligations in the contract;

-- determine the transaction price, which is the total consideration provided by the customer;
+3. determine the transaction price, which is the total consideration provided by the customer;

-Many of our products and services are sold in bundled arrangements (e.g. wireless handsets, and voice and data services).
+Many of our products and services are sold in bundled arrangements (e.g. wireless devices and voice and data services).
 Items in these arrangements are accounted for as separate performance obligations if the item meets the definition of a distinct good or service.
 We also determine whether a customer can modify their contract within predefined terms such that we are not able to enforce the transaction price agreed to, but can only contractually enforce a lower amount.
 In situations such as these, we allocate revenue between performance obligations using the minimum enforceable rights and obligations and any excess amount is recognized as revenue as it is earned.

 Revenue for each performance obligation is recognized either over time (e.g. services) or at a point in time (e.g. equipment).
 For performance obligations satisfied over time, revenue is recognized as the services are provided.
-These services are typically provided, and thus recognized, on a monthly basis.
+These services are typically provided, and thus revenue is typically recognized, on a monthly basis.
 Revenue for performance obligations satisfied at a point in time is recognized when control of the item (or service) transfers to the customer.
-Typically, this is when the customer activates the goods (e.g. in the case of a wireless handset) or has physical possession of the goods (e.g. other equipment).
+Typically, this is when the customer activates the goods (e.g. in the case of a wireless device) or has physical possession of the goods (e.g. other equipment).

 Contract assets and liabilities